There are two main types of primer; self-etching and regular primer. What’s the difference between both types?

 Regular primer costs more than self-etching primer per unit.
 On average, a gallon of regular primer will cost you about $20 while a 16-ounce spray can of self-etching primer costs about $7.
 However, regular primers come in paint cans which means you get more of it.

 The Ideal Type of Paint

 Regular primer is a better sealant than a self-etching primer.
-Regular primer especially shellac primers are designed to seal and block stains, moisture, and oils from bleeding through the primer coating and paint when applied.
+That’s because they are designed to seal and block stains, moisture, and oils from bleeding through the paint when applied.

-Self-etching primer however is not a great sealant.

-Self-etching primer is more tuned to stopping moisture from penetrating the primer coating to the metal underneath.
+Self-etching primer is not a great sealant.
+It is more tuned to stop moisture from penetrating the metal underneath.
 It’s not ideal for sealing stains and moisture but it’s great for protecting the material underneath from spills.

 In simple words, regular primer prevents moisture and oils from coming up from the surface.
 Self-etching primer prevents moisture and oils from penetrating or going down to the material underneath.